Achievable logoAchievable logo

 Analytical methods

-Securities can be analyzed in a number of different ways.
-We’ll explore the following analytical methods in this chapter:
+Securities can be analyzed in several different ways.
+This chapter covers the following analytical methods:

 • Price to earnings (PE) ratio